Call for Projects to start in 2023

 Selection process and topics

-- The proposal submission will take place in 2 stages, with a DRAFT proposal and a FINAL proposal.
+- The proposal submission will take place in two stages, with a DRAFT proposal and a FINAL proposal.
 Both submissions will be evaluated.
 It is therefore imperative that the DRAFT proposals contain sufficient information for a comprehensive evaluation.

-- For Lifelong Learning activities, the focus shall be on demand-driven proposals in 2 selected thematic areas, demonstrate a clear industrial need, and support the sustainability of the organisation.
+- For Lifelong Learning activities, the focus shall be on demand-driven proposals in 4 selected thematic areas, demonstrate a clear industrial need, and support the sustainability of the organisation.

-- For RIS activities, the same conditions as above will apply for RIS Upscaling and Education activities, and partners will have the opportunity to propose RIS Capacity Building activities.
+- For RIS activities, same conditions as above will apply for RIS Upscaling and Education activities, and partners will have the opportunity to propose RIS Capacity Building activities.